ggarra13/mrv2/README.md

 That will create the .mo files for your language.
 If you compiled mrv2 yourself before hand, it will automatically install the .mo files for you:

-## If you haven't compiled mrv2 yourself
+## If you did not compile mrv2 yourself

 If you *haven't* compiled mrv2 yourself but have installed it and then gotten the souce code to ranslate with, you need to manually create the .po files